LeandroCasiraghi/ifi-tidal-moode/README.md

 make
 ```

 4. Run Tidal connect as sudo.
-For some reason the application is unable to open ALSA device stream as a reguar user.
+For some reason the application is unable to open ALSA device stream as a regular user.
 ```
 sudo ./start.sh
 ```